 The Best Arm Workout

-But if you really want to emphasize your arms, you can focus 1–2 workouts per week on your arms.
+But if you want to emphasize your arms, you can focus 1–2 workouts per week on your arms.
 Maybe on Mondays and Fridays, you build your workout routine around your arm training.
-And then you set aside 1–2 other workouts where you put more emphasis on your legs and torso.
-Maybe on Wednesday, you focus on your deadlifts and squats.
+Set aside 1–2 other workouts where you train your other muscles properly.
+Maybe on Wednesdays, you focus on your deadlifts and squats.

 Here are some sample arm workouts.
 Feel free to switch up the exercises.
 These are just examples.